awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-auth.md

 AWS IoT Greengrass V2 defines the following policy actions that Greengrass core devices and client devices can use in AWS IoT policies\.
 To specify a resource for an policy action, you use the Amazon Resource Name \(ARN\) of the resource\.Core device actions

 `greengrass:GetComponentVersionArtifact`  <a name="greengrass-get-component-version-artifact-action"></a>
-Grants permission to get a presigned URL to download a public component artifact\.
+Grants permission to get a presigned URL to download a public component artifact or a Lambda component artifact\.
-This permission is evaluated when a core device receives a deployment that specifies a public component that has artifacts\.
+This permission is evaluated when a core device receives a deployment that specifies a public component or a Lambda that has artifacts\.
 If the core device already has the artifact, it doesn't download the artifact again\.
 Resource type: `componentVersion`
 Resource ARN format: `arn:aws:greengrass:region:account-id:components:component-name:versions:component-version`